 Ahhh, credit cards, that shiny piece of plastic that offers an easy and convenient way to buy.
 At first glance, a credit card might seem too convenient to a young person.
 After all, who wouldn’t want instant “free money” at their fingertips?

 With great power, however, comes great responsibility.
 That’s why it’s critical to talk about responsible credit card use to your teen.
 Here’s how to answer their burning questions about credit.

 How does a credit card work?

-If your teen already has experience with a debit card, it’s time to clarify how credit cards compare.
+If your teen already has experience with a debit card, it’s time to clarify how credit cards differ.
 The key difference, of course, is that with each swipe, you’re borrowing money rather than using your own money directly from your checking account.
-This is known as revolving credit; meaning can borrow money from a bank up to a credit limit.
-The limit will depend on a variety of factors, including your income and other debts.
+This is known as revolving credit, which means you can borrow money from a bank up to a credit limit, and the loan "revolves" monthly (meaning interest is added for any carried-over debt).
+The credit limit will depend on a variety of factors, including your income and other debts.

 How do you pay back credit?

 Explain to your child that when you get your monthly credit card bill, you’ll have three options: paying a minimum amount, paying the total balance, or paying some amount in between.
 Point out that paying the total balance each month costs nothing at all — in this way you are using the credit card as a free convenience service, allowing you to buy what you need and pay for it all at once.